Gemma Arterton: Career

 In February 2016, Arterton started a run playing the title role in the Shakespeare's Globe transfer of Nell Gwynn, at the West End's Apollo Theatre.
 Arterton was praised by critics, with Michael Billington for The Guardian citing her "natural sparkle".
-For her performance she was nominated for an Olivier Award for Best Actress in a Play.
+For her performance, she was nominated for an Olivier Award for Best Actress in a Play.
 In July 2016, she was named as a member of the main competition jury for the 73rd Venice International Film Festival.
-Also in this year, Arterton was nominated for a BIFA Award for Best Supporting Actress for her role as the teacher Helen Justineau in The Girl with All the Gifts.
+Also in this year, Arterton was nominated for a BIFA for Best Supporting Actress for her role as the teacher Helen Justineau in The Girl with All the Gifts.
 Her performance, a story set in a dystopian future world ravaged by a zombie pathogen, was generally well reviewed.

 In 2016, Arterton set up Rebel Park Productions to create female-lead and female-centric film and TV projects.
 She produced the well-received short film Leading Lady Parts in support of Time's Up.
 The film starred Emilia Clarke, Tom Hiddleston and Gemma Chan and helped to raise awareness for the UK Justice and Equality Fund.
 In the same year, she played one of four lead roles in Arnaud des Pallières' French language film Orpheline (Orphan), a role in which she exercised the French language skills she had acquired for her role in Gemma Bovery.

 In 2017, Arterton took on the role of Joan in Josie Rourke's interpretation of George Bernard Shaw's classic story Saint Joan.
 While the play itself received mixed reviews, Arterton's performance was widely praised as the highlight of the show.
 In the same year, she appeared as the fictional young screenwriter Catrin Cole in Their Finest, a wartime romcom about a propaganda film crew working during the Second World War.
-Arterton's performance amongst the impressive ensemble of supporting actors (Bill Nighy, Sam Claflin and Eddie Marsan) was generally well received.
+Arterton's performance amongst the impressive ensemble of supporting actors (Bill Nighy, Sam Claflin, and Eddie Marsan) was generally well received.

 In 2018, Arterton produced and co-created The Escape, a largely improvised film about a mother struggling with the breakdown of her marriage.
-The film received excellent reviews and Arterton was nominated for a BIFA award for Best Actress in a British Independent Film.
-She was awarded Woman of the Year by Harper's Bazaar magazine for her work on the film.
-Also in 2018, Arterton was one of 928 new members invited to join the Academy of Motion Picture Arts and Sciences, 49% of whom were female as part of the Academy's ongoing attempt to increase representation.
+The film received excellent reviews, and Arterton was nominated for a BIFA for Best Actress in a British Independent Film.
+She was awarded Woman of the Year by Harper's Bazaar for her work on the film.
+Also in 2018, Arterton was one of 928 new members invited to join the Academy of Motion Picture Arts and Sciences, 49% of whom were female as part of the academy's ongoing attempt to increase representation.